OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 State: _battle_instances, _gacha_tokens, _effect_queue: Array[EffectRequest], _is_processing_effect: bool
 Responsibility: Manages the battle lifecycle, the effect queue, and provides relational query functions.
 3.3 The Definitive Hybrid Architecture: The "Why"
 This architecture was chosen to solve the problems of data duplication and complex state management found in traditional container-based models.
-By making each instance the source of its own truth, we eliminate entire classes of bugs and create a more scalable and debuggable system.
-The combination of stateful tags and contextual queries provides the best of both worlds: simplicity and power.
+The original "pure" data-centric model, where all queries directly accessed the master instance dictionaries, was inefficient for common access patterns like finding empty slots or iterating through specific locations.

+The true hybrid model combines three essential pillars:
+1. The "single source of truth" on the instance data
+2. The "performant index" in the DataContainers
+3. The "contextual understanding" in the managers' relational queries

+This gives us the debuggability of the former (data is never duplicated) while providing the necessary speed for a responsive UI through the DataContainer index layer.
+The DataContainers act as disposable, fast-access indices that can be rebuilt from the instance data when needed, but provide O(1) access to slots and locations.

+This architecture prevents data duplication while providing the necessary speed for a responsive UI, ensuring that the game remains performant while maintaining data integrity and ease of debugging.
 3.4 Positional & Targeting Logic
 This logic is implemented within BattleManager's relational query functions.
 Player Team (Left Side): "Frontmost" corresponds to the unit with the highest location_slot_index (e.g., 5).
 "Backmost" is the lowest index (e.g., 0).